->

 > Lifehosting will work with you to determine if and how the reported problem is reported.
 Notification will only take place after the problem is resolved.
 In the reporting of the reported problem, Lifehosting will, if desired, state your name as an explorer.

 This Responsible Disclosure scheme is not intended for reporting complaints.
+Should this be the case, we will not respond to it.
 The scheme is also not intended for:

 > Reporting that the website is not available.